Western Australia Wildflowers Guide: When + Where to See Them

 • Services, accommodation, and dining options may be limited in some smaller towns.
 Wildflower season can be the busiest time of the year for some of these places, so please be patient if service is slow.

 • Don’t underestimate the driving time between places.
-From Perth to Coalseam Conversation Park is 5 hours one-way, for example.
+From Perth to Coalseam Conservation Park is 5 hours one-way, for example.
 Try to spend at least a few nights enjoying the unique country towns or camping in designated areas in the region.

 Do Not Pick Wildflowers

-Wreath Flowers WA
+Where to See Wreath Flowers

 Leschenaultia macrantha, or wreath leschenaultia, is endemic to inland areas of mid-west Western Australia.
 The name comes from the resemblance to a wreath, with bright pink, red and purple flowers commonly seen.
 The wreath flowers grow out of gravelly red dirt, most often just on the side of the road.

 In the mid-west, it isn’t unusual to stumble across one or two wreath flowers in places, but the best place to see wreath flowers en masse is near Mullewa.
+Other places to see wreath flowers include Orchid Ridge (Wanarra Road) near Perenjori and Three Springs (Bateman Road near Boundary Road) – but again, please ask at the local visitor centres for the latest sightings!

-Wreath Flowers Mullewa
+Mullewa Wreath Flowers

 A hotspot of wreath flowers is found 30 km east of Mullewa, near Pindar.